keystone-enclave/keystone/docs/source/Getting-Started/Running-Keystone-with-QEMU.rst

 The upstream QEMU is not currently supported due to several remaining issues (Ex: `See GitHub issue <https://github.com/keystone-enclave/keystone/issues/25>`_).
 Fixes will be upstreamed in the future.

+If you just want to quickly test Keystone with QEMU, you can start with Docker, which will take <10 minutes.
+Setting the environment by yourself (without Docker) will take 1-2 hours.

 Start With Docker
 -----------------------
 The fastest way to try Keystone is through our `Docker <https://www.docker.com/>`_ image (Ubuntu 16.04/18.04).